jvhuang1786/teslaElonStockpred/README.md

 ## Hypothesis

-Hypothesis using Kruskal- Wallis H-Test and Mann-Whitnney U Test:
+Hypothesis using Kruskal- Wallis H-Test and Mann-Whitney U Test:

 To test if the distributions are different, I chose to do two tests.
 A Mann-Whitney U and a Kruskal-Wallis H test.